CISecurity/ArtifactExpressions/artifacts/independent/independent.sql57_textfilecontent_v1.rst

 It is important to note that the 'max_depth' and 'recurse_direction' attributes of the 'behaviors' element do not apply to the 'filepath' element, only to the 'path' and 'filename' elements.
 This is because the 'filepath' element represents an absolute path to a particular file and it is not possible to recurse over a file.

-The file_stateelement defines the different metadata associate with a UNIX file.
+The file_state element defines the different metadata associate with a UNIX file.
 This includes the path, filename, type, group id, user id, size, etc. In addition, the permission associated with the file are also included.

 Technical Details
 -----------------